DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 With such host instance fast packet processing, lots of services such as filtering, QoS, DPI can be offloaded on the host fast path.

-shows the scenario where some VMs directly communicate externally via a VFs, while others connect to a virtual switch and share the same uplink bandwidth.
+Figure 12 shows the scenario where some VMs directly communicate externally via a VFs, while others connect to a virtual switch and share the same uplink bandwidth.

 .. _pg_figure_12: